 - Choose values from the menus to construct the clause.
 These menus and their values are specific to the underlying source data.

-- Optionally, hover over the query name and click to rename it.
+- Optionally hover over the query name and click to rename it.

 - To verify and finalize the query, click Apply.

-Modify an existing query
+Modify existing queries

 - To remove a clause from the query, click Remove Clause .